arcxteam/atlasnetwork-node/README.md

 ![Testnet Node - Full Guides cover (3)](https://github.com/user-attachments/assets/89b2b17a-d361-4fb8-accd-0af75a2dfeef)

-# A Complete Guide - Run NodeOPS as Provider & Provers (previously Atlas Network)
+# A Complete Guide - Run NodeOps Network as Provider & Provers (previously Atlas Network)

-What is Atlas?
-Atlas Network is a permissionless, decentralized node orchestration layer for blockchains, apps, and protocols.
-At this like DePin orchestration layer.
+What is NodeOps Network?
+The leading chain-agnostic, AI-powered DePIN Orchestration layer for general-purpose compute, economically secured by Autonomous Verifiable Services (AVS).
+NodeOps Network provides the economic security to the DePIN compute powering all of NodeOps' products and services.

 ## Here We Go...GAS

 **`Is there incentivized?` ![Confirm](https://img.shields.io/badge/confirm-yes-brightgreen)**

 > [!IMPORTANT]
-> **FAQs**: Atlas Network is thrilled to announce the launch of its **Incentivized Testnet** a major milestone in our journey to reshape DePIN orchestration.
+> **FAQs**: NodeOps network (Atlas Network) is thrilled to announce the launch of its **Incentivized Testnet** a major milestone in our journey to reshape DePIN orchestration.
 Wave Two Points Program is here as **Early Access**, **Impact: Contribute**, and **Rewards Galore: Earn NPs (NODE POINTs)**.
-Each participant will find step-by-step guides in the Marketplace to help them get started and make the most of their contributions see here to all [FAQs](https://docs.atlasnetwork.dev/docs/Navigate%20Quests/FAQ) or on [Twitter](https://x.com/BuildOnAtlas/status/1869028708704456818)
+Each participant will find step-by-step guides in the Marketplace to help them get started and make the most of their contributions see here to all [FAQs](https://docs.atlasnetwork.dev/docs/Navigate%20Quests/FAQ) or [Twitter](https://x.com/BuildOnAtlas/status/1869028708704456818) & [Coinlist](https://coinlist.co/atlas-network-incentivized-testnet)

 ---

-## 1. Preparation/Prerequisites - Run Atlas Network Node
+## 1. Preparation/Prerequisites
 **1. Hardware Requirements**

 > [!CAUTION]
-> Atlas machine is have very `sensitive config/compilation services tools`, in order to run Atlas Node, its need a server recommended specs
+> NodeOps machine is have very `sensitive config/compilation services tools`, in order to run NodeOps, its need a server recommended specs

 | Requirement                      | Details                                   |
 |----------------------------------|-------------------------------------------|